 Approximately 222.31 linear ft.
-(195 boxes with around 40,000 envelopes) of photograph negatives, photographic prints, and correspondence created by Daniel Flores Rios, Chief Photographer, Escondido Times-Advocate and North County Times from 1968-2001.
-The papers provide a visual documentation of the San Diego North County geographic region, community, and events that helped shape its history.
-The negatives are in varying sizes, in both color and black and white.
+(195 boxes with around 43,000 envelopes) of photograph negatives, photographic prints, and correspondence created by Daniel Flores Rios, Chief Photographer, Escondido Times-Advocate and North County Times from 1968-2001.
+The earlier years of the collection contain images by other Times-Advocate photographers as well.
+The papers provide a visual documentation of the San Diego geographic region with a strong emphasis on North County and its community, places, and events that helped shape its history.
+The negatives are in varying formats, predominately 35mm and 120mm, in both color and black and white, positive and negative film.
 Acetate film was used from 1925 to the present, and polyester film from 1960 to the present and both may be included.
+Film is safety film.

 - Rios, Daniel Flores (Photographer, Person)

 - Escondido Times-Advocate (Escondido (Calif.))
 (Publisher, Organization)